nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 #### {{> anchor 'namespace'}}Namespaces for Stream and Computation names

-Since Nuxeo 11.1 in order to prevent conflict between different services (Audit, StreamWorkManager, Bulk Service ...) a namespace has been introduced for Stream and Computation names.
+Since Nuxeo 11.1, to prevent conflict between different services (Audit, StreamWorkManager, Bulk Service ...), a namespace has been introduced for Stream and Computation names.

-The notation is an URN (Unified Resource Name) of form: `namespace/specific-name`.
+The notation is a URN (Unified Resource Name) of the form: `namespace/specific-name`.

 Nuxeo defines the following namespaces:
 - `audit`: for the Audit service